Serverless Performance Tuning with AWS Lambda

 At Simform, we’ve seen some remarkable and exponential client growth.
-Months over months, the number of projects that we are handling is growing at an exponential rate.
-And so is the expectation of exceptional service.
+Months over months, the number of software development projects that we are handling is growing at an exponential rate.

 Optimal memory size